Kandovan Iran: a beautiful cave village

 Kandovan lies in the remote northwestern corner of Iran, close to the city of Tabriz.
 Situated in the Sahand mountain range it can actually get cold here.
 For most of the year, there are wonderful views on the snow-capped peaks around the village.

 Some archeologists say people already lived in the caves 3000 years ago.
-However, according to the people that still live in Kandovan the village is 700 years old and the first inhabitants were refugees from Khorezm fleeing the Mongol Army.
-They were hiding in the caves and stayed as the caves proved to be a good shelter.
+However, according to the people that still live in Kandovan, the current village is 800 years old.
+The first inhabitants were refugees from Khorezm, fleeing the Mongol Army.
+They were hiding and stayed as the caves proved to be a good shelter.
 They are in fact some of the most energy efficient homes on earth as the rocks keep the caves warm in winter and cool in summer.

 The name Kandovan probably refers to the Persian word Kandoo that means beehive.
 From afar the village indeed looks like such and it is a picturesque place well worth a visit.